 On the flip side, hotels tend to be more expensive than other types of accommodation.
 If you’re on a stricter budget, you might have to compromise on some of your expectations.

 They also don’t really allow guests access to a kitchen or any type of kitchen facilities other than a kettle.
 (Having said that, some do offer a fridge and microwave which can be extremely handy.)
-Bear in mind that you could end up blowing your funds if you have to eat out for every meal of the day.
+You could end up blowing your funds if you have to eat out for every meal of the day.

 Other things to consider are that despite the premium price tag, your room may be fairly small in size and you might find yourself at the mercy of noise from other guests.
 Note to self: pack earplugs…